Posts in "review"

 The Venue

 I like going to The Paramount Theater in Oakland.
-The theater looks great and the sound has always been well producing in the handful of shows I’ve been to there.
+The theater looks great and the sound has always been well-produced in the handful of shows I’ve been to there.
 Parking is very convenient, located directly across the street.
 The staff is nice and helpful, showing each attendee their seat.

 The Performance